Learning Enrichment Officer (SSO) – Middle and Senior School

 If you would like to join the College as a relief teacher please complete the form below.

-To be appointed as a relief teacher you must hold a current SA Teacher’s Registration, Responding to Abuse and Neglect (RAN) Certificate and First Aid qualifications
+To be appointed as a relief teacher you must hold a current SA Teacher’s Registration, Responding to Risks of Harm, Abuse and Neglect (RRHAN) Certificate and First Aid qualifications

 St Martins values and encourages the active participation of a range of people from within the school community in the life of the College.
 We believe that volunteers can make a significant contribution to the College community by giving their time and sharing their skills and expertise.
 Volunteers often have a broad range of interests and abilities that complement school programs and so provide a wider range of interactions and experiences for students.